-Low Growth

-Key Assumptions:

-The population is expected to grow by approximately 250 people by 2031 with a further 460 by 2051.

-The population is increasingly older with a corresponding decrease in average household size.

-Approximately 300 new dwellings are required over the next 30 years.
+set out below.
+Low Growth High Growth Key Assumptions: Key Assumption The population is expected to grow by approximately 250 people by 2031 with a further 460 by 2051.
+The population is grow by approxim people by 2031 v 2,940 by 2051.
+The population is increasingly older with a corresponding decrease in average Population growt 2013-2019 trend. household size.
+Approximately 1, dwellings are req Approximately 300 new dwellings are required over the next 30 years the next 30 years.
+Approximately 68 expected to and 26ha of industrial land